zysensmile/zysensmile.github.io/_pages/about.md

 <font size="5">News :rocket::rocket::rocket:</font>
 * [Sep, 2024] :sunflower: One paper "HiCore" is accepted by EMNLP'24.
-* [Jul, 2024] &nbsp :sunflower: One paper "CoMoRec" is accepted by ACM MM'24.
+* [Jul, 2024] &ensp :sunflower: One paper "CoMoRec" is accepted by ACM MM'24.
 * [May, 2024] :sunflower: One paper "HyCoRec" is accepted by ACL'24.
 * [Dec, 2023] :sunflower:  Two papers "FacetCRS" and "Causal Approach" are accepted by AAAI'23
 * [Oct, 2023] :sunflower: One paper "HutCRS" is accepted by EMNLP'23
-* [Jul, 2023] &nbsp :sunflower: One paper "Aesthetic Assessment Model" is accepted by ACM MM'23
+* [Jul, 2023] &ensp :sunflower: One paper "Aesthetic Assessment Model" is accepted by ACM MM'23
-* [Jul, 2023] &nbsp :sunflower: One paper "CIPL" is accepted by TNNLS'23
+* [Jul, 2023] &ensp :sunflower: One paper "CIPL" is accepted by TNNLS'23
 * [May, 2023] :sunflower: One paper "KURIT-Net" is accepted by TNNLS'23
 * [Jul, 2021] &nbsp :sunflower: One paper "GCFM" is accepted by TKDE'21